SherwinKhoo/dota-dashboard/README.md

 Dota is a series of strategy video games now developed by Valve.
 The series began in 2003 with the release of Defense of the Ancients, a fan-developed multiplayer online battle arena mod for the video game Warcraft III: Reign of Chaos and its expansion, The Frozen Throne.

-This app will aim to be a simple dashboard for finding games from the professional scene.
+This app will aim to be a simple dashboard for finding games from the professional scene, with potential to expand for other purposes like match analysis.

 Technologies Used

 1. React.js
-2. JavaScript
-3. CSS
+2. CSS
-4. HTML
+3. HTML

 User Interface

 1. Simple interface

-Prioritisation
+Prioritisation, Goal and Milestones

-1. Achieve minimum viable product
+1. Achieve minimum viable product as soon as possible.
    Search for game ID by player.
+Able to copy the match id by clicking on it.
-   Search for game ID by team.
+   Search for game ID by team, match list not completed because it is exactly the same as the "player" side

-Goals and Milestones
+2. Create a heroes list.
+Ability to filter by heroes.
+Click on heroes to bring up statistics on the hero.
+3. Hard code certain portions of the data once project requirements are met to reduce number of API calls.

 Timeline

+1. Ensure that API is working.
+2. Create components.
+3. Lift and prop states.
+4. Add CSS.

 Motivation